 4.1 Payment methods include credit cards (including MasterCard and Visa), debit cards (including Switch/Maestro), direct debits, cheques (from existing customers only), and cash in person.

-4.2 Parlour IT do not postal orders or any other form of payment other than those outlined in 4.1
+4.2 Parlour IT do not accept postal orders or any other form of payment other than those outlined in 4.1

 4.3 The Charges are exclusive of VAT, which if payable shall be paid by the Customer.